ogmensah/simple_shell/README.md

-Simphell - Simple Shell shell
+Simpshell - Simple Shell shell

 A simple UNIX command interpreter written as part of the low-level programming and algorithm track at Holberton School.
 Description speech_balloon